AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-with-anaplan/create-an-anaplan-list-item-from-a-workfront-budget-request.md

    </tbody>
   </table>

    For information on creating custom forms, see [Create or edit a custom form](../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md)

 ## Expected Anaplan Configuration

 You must have the following in Anaplan to use this scenario:

-* A user profile in Anaplan named Workfront** Integration**, that has system administrator rights.
+* A user profile in Anaplan named Workfront&#x200B;**Integration**, that has system administrator rights.
 * The Anaplan Model that you want to use for this scenario.
 * The List within the Anaplan Model that captures campaign budgets.

    The list's module must support receiving the following attributes:

    * Workfront Project GUID
    * Campaign Name